hivesolutions/builds/readme.md

 loader use the following command taking note that the disk contents should be located at `/dev/sdb`:

     DEV_NAME=/dev/sdb make.iso.sh

+Note that because the fstab file for the ISO version is different a rebuild operation should be performed first to avoid problems, to do that use:

+    DEV_NAME=/dev/sdb REBUILD=1 make.iso.sh

 In order to create a Virtual Box compatible image (VDI) issue the command: